A60AB5450353F40E/bch-bigint/readme.md

 For reference, here we will specify the whole set of affected operations.

+The upgrade does not change the behavior of OP_CHECKLOCKTIMEVERIFY and OP_CHECKSEQUENCEVERIFY.

 ### Script Number Encoding

 The numbers are encoded as variable-length byte arrays in little endian byte order (least significant byte first).